cookiesncream716/helloWorld2/README.md

 var HelloWorld = proto(Gem, function(superclass){
   this.name = ‘HelloWorld’
   this.build = function(ticket, optionsObservee, api){
+    this.add(Gem.Text('It works!'))
   }
 })
 ```

 4. Then write the code to create a test ticket and use it to test the plugin with the `ExtensionTester`.
-The `showEditor` option tells the `ExtensionTester` to show a box of editable ticket data.

 ```
 ExtensionTester.Api.Ticket.create().then(function(newOne){
-  ExtensionTester(HelloWorld, {}, {ticketId: newOne.subject._id, showEditor: true})
+  ExtensionTester(HelloWorld, {}, {ticketId: newOne.subject._id})
 }).done()
 ```

+To test that everything is working, add the line `this.add(Gem.Text('It works!')` inside the build method.
+Now open it in the browser and you should see "It works!"
+This line won't be needed for the next stages, so delete it when you're done testing.

 ### STAGE 2 - Display the text "Hello World" in the plugin space